jason11ac/Hello-World/README.md

 •	Guide to the Further (cheat for secret levels)
 •	Pressing ‘$’ will bring up a prompt asking which level you want to teleport to.
 This gives you access to the secret levels beyond level 5.
 Secret levels get extremely hard and go up to around 600.

-•	My goblin movement function is not recursive.
-I was not able to successfully implement a recursive goblin search function that ran fast enough and flawlessly enough.

 •	Program Design:
 o	Actor Class:
 •	My Actor class has all the functions that deal with the actors, which include all the monsters and the player.
 This class includes object and dungeon pointers, the move function, the attack function, the drop object function, the move monster function and many other small functions that deal with actors in the game.
 The Actor class is a base class with 6 derived classes.
 Each derived class is a different actor, including the player and 5 different monsters.